silentorb/marloth-story/books/fairytale/part3.md

 place.
 See the wonders of the world!"

 "Good Author of Everything!" the woman moaned.
 "You should just be grateful I got a hold of you when I did!
-You are evidently even more clueless than you look!"
+You are even more clueless than you look!"

 "What do you mean?"